Financial goals for millennials and Gen Z Parents

 Being a parent in the 21st century is challenging.
-The world is much more expensive, and raising a child requires disciplined budgeting, education planning, and financial independence.
+There are plenty of financial goals that seem impossible because the world is much more expensive.
+Raising a child requires disciplined budgeting, education planning, and financial independence.

 It’s not to say the previous generation had it easy – inflation, recession, capitalism – they faced it all.
 Yet some new challenges can make meeting financial goals for Millennials and Gen Z parents trickier.